wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 X> Delete the `test` category that was previously created.
 We'll be populating the database shortly with more example data.

 I> ### User Management
 I> The Django admin interface is your port of call for user management, through the Authentication and Authorisation section.
-Here, you can create, modify and delete user accounts, all with varying privilege levels.
+Here, you can create, modify and delete user accounts, and varying privilege levels.

 T> ### Plural vs. Singular Spellings
 T>  Note the typo within the admin interface (`Categorys`, not `Categories`).
 This typo can be fixed by adding a nested `Meta` class into your model definitions with the `verbose_name_plural` attribute.
 Check out a modified version of the `Category` model below for an example, and [Django's official documentation on models](https://docs.djangoproject.com/en/1.9/topics/db/models/#meta-options) for more information about what can be stored within the `Meta` class.